-The interest rates on the term loan facility and sale lease-back financing are based on LIBOR + a margin.
-In April 2020 the Company entered into interest swap arrangements for a notional amount of approximately US\$177 million, effectively securing an all-in interest rate of 3% for the outstanding loan amount under the term loan until August/September 2024.
+The interest rates on the term loan facility and sale lease-back financing are based on SOFR + a margin.
+In April 2020 the Company entered into interest swap arrangements for a notional amount of approximately US\$177 million, effectively securing an all-in interest rate of 2.6% for the outstanding loan amount under the term loan until August/ September 2024.
 The Company is exposed to fluctuations in the interest rate on the sale lease-back financing.

 The Company has chartered out six vessels to Koch Shipping Pte.
-Ltd. and two vessels to ST Shipping and Transport Pte.
-Ltd. The two customers are large international companies and 2020 Bulkers assess the companies as reputable counterparties with low credit risk.
+Ltd. and two vessels to an European charterer.
+The two customers are large international companies and 2020 Bulkers assess the companies as reputable counterparties with low credit risk.